ManuelHu/remage/docs/rmg-commands.rst

     * *SamplingMode*: ``Select sampling mode for volume confinement``
     * *MaxSamplingTrials*: ``Set maximum number of attempts for sampling primary positions in a volume``
     * *ForceContainmentCheck*: ``If true (or omitted argument), perform a containment check even after sampling from a natively sampleable object.
 This is only an extra sanity check that does not alter the behaviour.``
+    * *VertexFileName*: ``Set name of the file containing vertex positions.
+See the documentation for a specification of the format.``

 Command /RMG/Generator/Confinement/Reset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^